 Dental implants are typically very predictable and successful procedures.
 But like other dental procedures, it may not always work.
 A failed dental implant is usually a rare situation, but if it happens to you, there's no need to panic.
 Read on to learn how to recognize when your new dental implant needs additional evaluation.

-Signs Of A Failed Dental Implant
+Signs of a Failed Dental Implant

 Risk Factors for a Failed Dental Implant

-Prior to your implant placement, have a discussion with your dentist about any risk factors that can limit the success of your implants.
+Before your implant placement, have a discussion with your dentist about any risk factors that can limit the success of your implants.
 A change in your medical condition or medications can affect healing and osseointegration, so always inform your dentist or dental specialist of any changes to your health and medical history.

-Good oral hygiene is also key to avoiding implant problems.
+Good oral hygiene also is key to avoiding implant problems.
 Brushing twice daily and rinsing with an antibacterial mouthwash can help keep your gums healthy and bacteria at bay while your new tooth settles into place.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.